Low Voltage Battery Charger

 Generac

-Controller logs 'Charger Fault' or 'Battery Charger Failure'; battery voltage slowly drops over days.
+The controller logs a 'Charger Fault' or 'Battery Charger Failure' alarm; battery voltage slowly drops over days.

 Advertisements